 Phone and in-person

-* Exact features may vary platform-to-platform.
+* Exact features may vary from platform to platform.
 For the purpose of this comparison, features available to Relay customers are used as a stand-in for digital banking.

 Next, we’ll dive deeper into some of the major differences.

 Opening an account

 Let’s say you need a business checking account.
 Your experience opening an account will be very different depending on if you go with a traditional bank or a digital platform like Relay.

 Opening an account with a traditional bank, on the other hand, is much more time-consuming.
 While some large banks are starting to offer an online application process, the overwhelming majority will require you to visit a branch in-person to start your application.

 The next major difference between digital and traditional banking is customer service.
 To state the obvious: customer service for a traditional bank mostly happens in person, whereas digital banking offers online support.
 But there’s more to it.

 Many business owners are now switching from traditional to digital banking because digital platforms can offer more responsive and comprehensive customer service.
 For example, while Relay's customer support is available by phone during regular business hours (9 a.m.
 ET - 5 p.m.
 ET), you can also reach Relay outside of regular hours by email and chat support.

 And much of the time, digital banking actually gives you enough control to resolve any questions so that you don’t have to call on customer service in the first place.